livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 Another example is `[18 0F]`.
 This sets the note length to 18, sets the release time to 0 (makes it really staccato), and sets the volume to full.

-The first part is release time, and it goes from 0 to 7.
-The second part is the volume, and it goes from 0 to F.
+The first part is release time, and it goes from `0` to `7`.
+The second part is the volume, and it goes from `0` to `F`.

 Messing around with this optional part of a note length can make things sound a little more human, or interesting.

 (Show an example from the vanilla game)

-A big part of what I do is starting with a small value like 06, and then compressing as I go.
+A big part of what I do is starting with a small value like `06`, and then compressing as I go.

 To compress note lengths, add them up with a hex calculator.
 Every windows computer comes with one, press start and type Calculator.
 Then click the menu and choose Programmer mode.

-To compress these four notes, multiply the length of 06 by four, to get 18!
+To compress these four notes, multiply the length of `06` by four, to get `18`!

 (continue with the rest of the channel)

 As you can see, once you set the note length, each note afterwards will play at that length.
-To avoid this, I'm going to put an 06 after this stuff so it still looks the same.
+To avoid this, I'm going to put an `06` after this stuff so it still looks the same.

 ## Inserting Notes